i05nagai/memorandum/language/english_speaking.md

         * The workshops are geared toward helping people to become more employable
         * These advertisements are geared towards a younger audience
 * settle
+    * settle for/accept
+        * to accept or agree to sth, or to decide to have sth, although it is not exactly what you want or it is not the best
+        * They asked for a 5% salary increase, but had to settle for 3%
+        * He wants a full refund and he won't settle for anything les
+        * She never settles for second best.
     * settle down
         * Shh! settle donw, please!
 Now turn to page 57.
         * WHen kyle was a baby, we used to take him for rides in the car to settle him down